-On Newton there is a script that can be run from the institutional accounts that will match up the times of the slitviewer to your science images and create a log of each science frame with the nearest guide image and the range of guide frames if a range exists.
+On arc-gateway there is a script that can be run from the institutional accounts that will match up the times of the slitviewer to your science images and create a log of each science frame with the nearest guide image and the range of guide frames if a range exists.
 This script is called: ecam_match.
 For more details on using this script please see: Guider Match info.

 The telescope is focused by inspection of images on the Echelle slitviewer.
 Because the slitviewer focus varies across the field of view, it is important to place an object near the slit for focusing purposes.
 Generally, focusing is most efficiently accomplished by letting the Observing Specialist focus the telescope.
 They can run the Echelle focus script to expedite the process and provide a current seeing estimate.